 But according to current studies, intermittent fasting, in particular, can burn this dangerous visceral fat more effectively than low-carb diets (Catenacci et al. 20165).

-However, intermittent fasting can only burn excess sugar and visceral fat as long as it is not interrupted by (liquid) food.
+However, intermittent fasting can only burn excess sugar and visceral fat if it is not interrupted by (liquid) food.

-For example, it is crucial to drink coffee without milk during intermittent fasting since this would cause blood sugar and insulin levels to skyrocket.
+For example, drinking coffee without milk during intermittent fasting is crucial since this would cause blood sugar and insulin levels to skyrocket.

 Fasting and Autophagy